 - Decreased range of motion.
 You might be unable to straighten the affected limb completely.

 If you have persistent pain or soreness in your knee, elbow or another joint, see your doctor.
 Other signs and symptoms that should prompt a call or visit to your doctor include joint swelling or an inability to move a joint through its full range of motion.

-The exact cause of osteochondritis dissecans is unknown.
-It may be caused by a reduction of blood flow to the end of the affected bone.
-This may occur from repetitive trauma — small, multiple episodes of minor unrecognized injury that damage the end of the affected bone.
-There may also be a genetic component involved, making some people more inclined to develop the disorder.
-Age.
-Osteochondritis dissecans occurs most often in people between the ages of 10 and 20, with the average age around 11.
+The cause of osteochondritis dissecans is unknown.
+The reduced blood flow to the end of the affected bone might result from repetitive trauma — small, multiple episodes of minor, unrecognized injury that damage the bone.
+There might be a genetic component, making some people more inclined to develop the disorder.

 Osteochondritis dissecans can increase your risk of eventually developing osteoarthritis in that joint.

-While you may first consult with your family doctor, he or she may refer you to a doctor who specializes in sports medicine or orthopedic surgery.
+You might first consult with your family doctor, who might refer you to a doctor who specializes in sports medicine or orthopedic surgery.